-June 27, 2006: The County Commission adopts Policy 1.07.07 regarding affordable housing that,

-November 12, 2013: The County Commission initiates an amendment to the Administrative Rules comment)

-Document: Broward County Land Use Plan to establish rules, guidelines, procedures and methodologies for the implementation of BCLUP Policy 1.07.07.
+- June 27, 2006: The County Commission adopts Policy 1.07.07 regarding affordable housing that, for Broward County Land Use Plan amendments proposing to add more than 100 new dwelling units, a municipality is required to demonstrate compliance by establishing that the municipality has implemented or ensured adoption of appropriate affordable housing policy and program measures to achieve and/or maintain a sufficient supply of affordable housing.
+Such appropriate policy and program measures will be identified and submitted to Broward County for review as part of the municipality's amendment application and must be based on professionally accepted methodologies, policies and best available data and analysis. - November 12, 2013: The County Commission initiates an amendment to the Administrative Rules Document: Broward County Land Use Plan to establish rules, guidelines, procedures and methodologies for the implementation of BCLUP Policy 1.07.07.

-December 17, 2013: Public workshop regarding the draft Rules change (distributed for public
+December 17, 2013: Public workshop regarding the draft Rules change (distributed for public comment)